autotelic/action-wait-for-status-check/README.md

 A Github Action that allows you to wait for a Commit status to complete before continuing with a workflow.

-A commit status check can take one of two forms either a "check run" using the Github Checks API or a "commit status".
+A commit status check can take one of two forms; either a "check run" using the Github Checks API or a "commit status".

 See [Types of Status Checks](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/collaborating-on-repositories-with-code-quality-features/about-status-checks#types-of-status-checks-on-github)